This post has two purposes.

 The third red flag, avoiding reference to Mothers, showed me that Ford’s Feminism is overlooking an important aspect of Herstory.

 These three red flags show me there are gaps in Ford’s knowledge.
 She is very learned when it comes to her usual topics, such as domestic violence, and in her book Fight like a Girl, she very humbly admits she was ignorant in some aspects.
-She also very wisely sort to become educated and looked to mentors in the field to guide her.
+She also very wisely sought to become educated and looked to mentors in the field to guide her.
 I hope Ford can do the same when it comes to Motherhood and Maternal Feminism.
 She holds a unique place among feminists and has a strong voice and a huge audience.
 She is an ‘influencer’.
 This is not something to be taken lightly.
 I invite her to explore this more, and would very happily mentor her.
 This is not advice.
 Just awesome possibility.

 With that, I return to the First Purpose: Sharing the Awesomeness of my mother-friends.
 Some of these women have taken their Motherhood and recreated themselves within it.
 Embracing the Mothering and maternal aspects of themselves, they build an awesome life around it.
 Along with the above mentioned links, they provide a great foundation for building knowledge.
-They show that mums can celebrate Motherhood AND be successful in creating a world that adheres to feminist values.
+They show that mums can celebrate Mothering AND be successful in creating a world that adheres to feminist values.

 When I first met Aly Krantz, I could see a fire in her belly.
 She has a burning passion, that ignited when she was a newborn mother.
 She also could see the damage that ‘horror birth stories’ were doing to women.
 So she embarked on a mission and created The Circle of Birth Podcast, she is a birth doula, a death doula and student midwife.
 She sees the positive in the world, and knows how powerful it is to share the positive.
+She is no longer adding stores, but the podcast is preserved as a brilliant resource.

 Hear them Roar.